Salepate/w3e/README.md

 # Warcraft 3 - Project:Survive - Prologue Codebase
 <hr/>

+## Description

+Project: Survive - Prologue a is custom Warcraft 3 map (1.33 Compatible) intended for HD Assets but also work well in SD.

+W3E (lua) was developped for the project as a mean to quickly integrate new logic to a map.

+The code is a snapshot from Survivor.v0.1.2819 (Prologue Version)

 ## Informations

 This project uses Amalg to reduce iteration cost of working outside of War3 Editor.